Business and Information Technology

 Credits 1

-Students examine the foundations of the American legal system and learn the rights and responsibilities of citizens and businesses.
-Students gain knowledge and skills by exploring economic and social concepts related to laws governing business and individuals.
-Focus areas include contracts, consumer protection, criminal law, tort law, international law, family/domestic law, employment law, cyber law, and careers in the legal profession.
+Students examine the foundations of the American legal system, including federal and Virginia laws and court systems.
+Students gain knowledge and skills by exploring economic and social concepts related to the law, along with the legal rights and responsibilities of business entities and consumers.
+Focus areas include contracts, business and consumer protection, criminal law, tort law, international law, family/domestic law, employment law, cyber law, and careers in and related to the legal profession.
+Contextual instruction and student participation in co-curricular career and technical student organization (CTSO) activities will develop leadership, interpersonal, and career skills.

 This course connects to the following career pathways: